Fembots (band): History

 The Fembots were performing in Toronto by 1998.
 Their live show included analogue tape loops and prerecorded sound clips.

 Fembots' first album, Mucho Cuidado introduced their distinctive style of music with toys and power tools as instruments in their songs.

 Small Town Murder Scene, released in 2003, sounded more commercial than their debut, but was also praised by critics.
 In support of this album, FemBots toured with The Weakerthans and Arcade Fire.
-The director Malcolm Ingram used five songs from "Small Town Murder Scene" in his 2006 documentary Small Town Gay Bar.
+The director Malcolm Ingram used five songs from Small Town Murder Scene in his 2006 documentary Small Town Gay Bar.

 For The City, their third album recorded in the spring of 2005, Mackinnon and Poirier collaborated with Krista Muir, Lawrence Nichols and drummers Mark Hansen and Nathan Lawr, frontman for the Minotaurs (who would join Fembots for their next album).
 The City moved the FemBots sound in a new direction, as they used more traditional instruments, while maintaining the distinctive emotion and creativity found in their previous albums.
-The City signifies their experiences in their hometown, Toronto, the good and the bad--"Demolition Waltz", for example, is about the loss of neighborhoods.
+The City signifies their experiences in their hometown, Toronto, the good and the bad–"Demolition Waltz", for example, is about the loss of neighbourhoods.
 The City was extremely well received by critics.

 While making their 2008 album, Calling Out, FemBots contributed two songs to the 2007 film The Tracey Fragments, a soundtrack done by Canadian supergroup Broken Social Scene.
 The band's music was also the soundtrack for the 2007 Ed Gass-Donnelly film This Beautiful City.

 Calling Out signified a big change for the band, as they moved from Paper Bag Records, their record label for their first three studio albums, to weewerk records.
 The initial idea for the album was to make it using solely junkstruments, aided by the expertise of their new member, Iner Souster.
 However, junkstruments could not sustain an entire album and they were used as rhythm tracks.
 Souster and Lawr also contributed to the songwriting process, a first for Mackinnon and Poirier.
 The album was released on September 16, 2008, and they toured Canada to promote it.